n-of-one/attack_vector_2/features/features/scripts/effects.md

 Teleports the hacker to a different node in the site.

 ## Capabilities
-- Requires a network ID argument when running the script
 - Configurable block mode: BLOCKED_BY_ICE (default) or NOT_BLOCKED_BY_ICE
-- Target node must be discovered (scanned)
-- If blocked mode: fails if ICE blocks the path

 ---